-Many museums and galleries have had a recent “facelift” and they’ve gotten a new design, new exhibitions, new programs and… new visitors, and Królikarnia is one of those.
+Many museums and galleries in Warsaw have had a recent “facelift” and they’ve gotten a new design, new exhibitions, new programs and… new visitors, and Królikarnia is one of those.
 Królikarnia added a wooden camera obscura in its backyard and a sweet small book cafe downstairs.

 Named after a former rabbit warren, Królikarnia is a palace in Warsaw’s Mokotów district built in the classic style of the 18th century.
 Behind the building there is a great terrace, from which you can see much of Mokotów’s green.
-Also, works of Dunikowski are spread all over the garden and would be interesting to those of you who do not know the artist yet.